gerritpilz/gerritpilz/README.md

 ## 👋 Hi there

-I'm a Electrical Engineering student at the **Technical University of Munich (TUM)** with a strong interest in **time series analysis using signal processing techniques**.
+I'm a Electrical Engineering student at the Technical University of Munich (TUM) with a strong interest in time series analysis using signal processing techniques.

-My work focuses on combining classical signal processing concepts—such as Fourier‑ and wavelet‑based representations—with modern **representation learning**, especially for applications with non-stationary signals.
+My work focuses on combining classical signal processing concepts—such as Fourier‑ and wavelet‑based representations—with modern representation learning, especially for applications with non-stationary signals.

 ---